Nobunari Oda: 2005–2007: Senior international debut

+This is where the Zayak rule came into play, which says that in a free skate "of all triple and quadruple jumps only two can be executed twice."
+Oda had executed two triple toe loops and two triple Lutzes, and since he had also executed a triple loop and the loop at the end of his first combination jump was corrected to an under-rotated attempt at another triple, he had executed three triple jumps twice.
+As a result, the score for the second triple lutz was invalidated.
+The rankings were reversed and Takahashi was awarded the gold.

+However, due to both skaters' strong results during the 2005-2006 season, the Japanese Skating Federation split the international assignments, giving Takahashi the Olympic berth and Oda a place at the World Championships.
+Oda placed fourth at his first senior World Championships, earning Japan two spots to the 2007 Worlds.

 The following season, Oda placed 1st at 2006 Skate America over American Evan Lysacek, and he finished 2nd at the 2006 NHK Trophy to compatriot Daisuke Takahashi.
 He qualified for the Grand Prix Final and won the bronze medal.
 At the Japan Championships, Oda won the silver medal for the second consecutive year.
 He went on to compete at the 2007 Winter Universiade in Torino, Italy, where he won the silver.
 At the 2007 World Championships, held in Tokyo, Oda once again performed too many combinations and placed 7th overall.

 Arrest

 On July 26, 2007, Oda was arrested by the Osaka prefectural police for driving his moped under the influence of alcohol.
 Oda apologized for this infraction.
 Due to this incident, Oda was promptly removed from the cast of an upcoming ice show in Japan.

 On August 2, 2007, the Japan Skating Federation, itself wracked by scandal, announced that it had suspended Oda from national competition until the end of October and from international competition and exhibitions until the end of December, effectively withdrawing him from his two Grand Prix assignments (Skate Canada and Trophée Eric Bompard), while allowing him to compete at Nationals and try to earn a spot to the 2008 World Championships.
 The federation also sentenced Oda to perform community service.
 Oda accepted the punishment meted out by the federation, and paid the fine of ¥100,000.